 Mean score of companies in the Chemicals industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Givaudan reported total carbon emissions of approximately 3,513,621,000 kg CO2e, with Scope 1 emissions at about 8,342,000 kg CO2e and Scope 3 emissions reaching approximately 3,908,720,000 kg CO2e.
-This represents a significant reduction from 2023, where total emissions were about 4,049,127,000 kg CO2e, with Scope 1 emissions at approximately 17,112,000 kg CO2e and Scope 3 emissions at around 3,360,757,000 kg CO2e.
-Givaudan has set ambitious climate commitments, aiming to reduce its Scope 1 and 2 emissions by 70% by 2030, using 2015 as the baseline year.
-Additionally, the company has pledged to achieve net-zero emissions across its value chain by 2045.
-For Scope 3 emissions, Givaudan targets a 20% reduction by 2030, with a long-term goal of becoming climate positive by 2050.
-The company is also committed to transitioning to 100% renewable energy for its operations by 2025, further enhancing its sustainability efforts.
-Givaudan's initiatives align with the UN's Business Ambition for 1.5°C, demonstrating its dedication to addressing climate change and reducing its overall carbon footprint.
+In 2024, Givaudan reported total carbon emissions of approximately 3,513,621,000 kg CO2e, with emissions distributed across various scopes: 132,065,000 kg CO2e (Scope 1), 8,342,000 kg CO2e (Scope 2), and 3,908,720,000 kg CO2e (Scope 3).
+This represents a significant increase in total emissions compared to 2023, where total emissions were about 4,049,127,000 kg CO2e, with Scope 1 at 135,752,000 kg CO2e, Scope 2 at 17,112,000 kg CO2e, and Scope 3 at 3,360,757,000 kg CO2e.
+Givaudan has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 70% by 2030 from a 2015 baseline.
+This target is part of their broader commitment to achieve net-zero emissions across their entire value chain by 2045.
+Additionally, they aim to cut Scope 3 emissions by 20% before 2030, with a long-term goal of becoming climate positive by 2050.
+The company is also committed to transitioning to 100% renewable energy for its operations by 2025, aligning with the RE100 initiative.
+Givaudan's climate strategy is supported by the Science Based Targets initiative (SBTi), which has validated their near-term and long-term targets, ensuring they are consistent with the global goal of limiting temperature rise to 1.5°C. Givaudan's headquarters is located in Switzerland (CH), and their emissions data is not cascaded from any parent organization, indicating that these figures are independently reported.

 Access structured emissions data, company-specific emission factors, and source documents